 When you take standard form vitamin C, only about 20% of a 1,000-milligram serving of vitamin C will actually make it into the bloodstream, whereas manufactured liposomal vitamin C has a 93% absorption rate.
 The more vitamin C infused into the body, the more nourishment it has to draw from.
 More importantly, liposomal vitamin C easily penetrates easily into the cellular membrane since it is now a lipid instead of water based.
 This means that you can obtain high amounts into the bloodstream without the risk of diarrhea which can occur with standard form vitamin C.

-1-2 grams is an optimal dose for maintaining health.
-This is 1,000 mg taken once or twice per day
+For general good health: 2 grams, or 2,000 mg, is the optimal dose for maintaining health.
+This is 1,000 mg taken twice per day

-Dosage to reach intravenous levels: 10 thousand milligrams, taken in divided doses throughout the day can be used in place of 100,000 mgs of intravenous vitamin C infusion.
+Dosage of liposomal C in order to reach intravenous levels: 10 grams, taken in divided doses throughout the day can be as clinically effective as having a 100 gram vitamin C infusion.
 Although Intravenous Vitamin C can deliver high doses of vitamin C directly into the bloodstream, it is estimated that only about 20% of it will be absorbed at the cellular level.
 This is because the IV Vitamin C is water based, but our cellular membranes are made up of fatty acids.
 Since liposomal C is encapsulated in a lipid, this allows the vitamin C to easily cross through the cellular membrane, giving it about a 90% absorption rate.
 This information was shared with me by an infusion specialist, and was stated by Dr Thomas Levy, who is an expert on vitamin C therapy and can be found in the faq on this website.

 Taking a high dose of Liposomal C will only cost you about $10.00 compared to $200.00 for an infusion.